darkreactions/DRP/setup.md

 4. Comment all the things.
 5. If you change the pre-push hook, tell everyone.

+There are additional developer notes in teh developer_notes.md file.

 ###Note that everything from here on has been retained for future use, but does not currently apply in this development version